 We are proud to have our factory located in the heart of the Rocky Mountains, which was the original inspiration for combining adventure with guitars.
 We are proud to do the design, assembly, and most of the building in our own factory in Utah, and we buy parts and materials from world renowned factories overseas.

 A big question we ask ourselves is: which part of the guitar building process requires the most skill, and impacts the player the most?
 The first half or the second half?
 Our answer: the second half.
 So we outsource some parts and materials (the first half), and keep the second half of the manufacturing process in house, and do it ourselves.
 This allows us to scale as a company and focus on building quality instruments that are incredible to play.

-The fretboard on the neck is a composite synthetic ebony which does not expand or contract with temperature or humidity changes or with time.
-That means you will never have issues with sharp frets, and your great great grandchildren won’t either.
+The fretboard on the neck is a composite synthetic ebony which does not expand or contract with temperature fluctuation, humidity changes or with time.
+That means you will never have issues with sharp frets, and your great, great grandchildren won’t either.
 The beautiful ebony-like fretboard is dense, durable and smooth.

 The gig bag materials are made from the same stuff that camping backpacks are made out of, making it durable and reliable.
 With the ukulele itself being very durable, a traditional hard case is not as necessary for most day to day use, making the KLOS soft case gig bag is the perfect choice for the KLOS ukulele.

 The headstock is a compact shape, making the overall length of the neck shorter.
 It makes tuning your strings just as comfortable, yet feel lighter.
 The tuners are the heaviest part of the neck, so keeping the weight of the tuners down, and having a lightweight carbon neck will make ukulele playing for hours even more enjoyable.